rezasec/TryHackMe/pre-security/network-fundamentals/README.md

 - **Stateful firewalls** – Track entire connections.
 Smarter, but use more resources.
 - **Stateless firewalls** – Check each packet against rules.
 Faster, but dumber.

-Big companies like coinbase likely use **stateful firewalls** for advanced control.

 I practiced blocking malicious traffic on port 80 based on source IP.